rascio/zattera/README.md

 > I'm too lazy to find a better name, so it is just a translation

 ## What is it?
-A bad implementation of a raft consensus algorithm, just for fun.
+A "bad" implementation of a raft consensus algorithm, just for fun.

 ## Testing
 `scripts/` folder contains scripts to start nodes/cluster and clients:

-- `start-node.sh`: Starts a node with the given parameters, support a simple server and a KV store
+- `start-node.sh`: Starts a node with the given parameters, support a simple counter and a KV store
 - `key-value.sh`: CLI to interact with the KV store

 both support `-h` to show the help message.